tq-systems/ci-meta-tq/README.md

 After this step, everything is setup to build an image using bitbake.

-**Attention:**: meta-imx needs to overwrite some files in
-meta-freescale:

-`conf/machines/*` and `conf/machines/include/imx-base.include`

-This leads to uncommitted changes in meta-freescale.
+**Attention:**: setup scripts for NXP BSP overwrites the NXP EULA file in `sources/meta-freescale`.
+This leads to uncommitted changes in `meta-freescale`.

-**Attention:**: The fetcher code of bitbake in the zeus release has issues with git submodules and shallow cloning, which can cause build breaks.
-Therefore a patch is applied to the poky sources when the setup environment script is sourced.
-If you do not use shallow clones, the code in `setup-environment` can be removed.

 ### Return to an existing build space